arangodb/kube-arangodb/docs/Manual/Deployment/Kubernetes/BackupResource.md

 - "Ready" - state when Backup is finished
 - "Deleted" - state when Backup was once in ready, but has been deleted
 - "Failed" - state for failure
+- "Unavailable" - state when Backup is not available on the ArangoDB.
+It can happen in case of upgrades, node restarts etc.

 ### `status.time: timestamp`